paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-513-united-states-merchant-marine-academy.md

 (3) **Remaining unfilled positions.—** — If positions remain unfilled after the appointments are made under paragraph (2), the Secretary shall appoint individuals to fill the positions in the order of merit of the remaining individuals nominated from all jurisdictions.

+**(e) Congressional Notification in Advance of Appointments.—** When a nominee of a Senator, Representative, or Delegate is selected for appointment as a cadet, the Senator, Representative, or Delegate shall be notified at least 48 hours before the official notification or announcement of the appointment is made.

 ### Statutory Notes

-#### Amendment of Section
-Pub.
-L. 114–328, div.
-A, title V, § 566(d), (e), Dec.
-23, 2016, 130 Stat.
-2139, provided that, applicable with respect to the appointment of cadets and midshipmen to the United States Military Academy, the United States Naval Academy, the United States Air Force Academy, and the United States Merchant Marine Academy for classes entering these service academies after Jan.
-1, 2018, this section is amended by adding at the end the following new subsection:

-(e) Congressional Notification in Advance of Appointments.—When a nominee of a Senator, Representative, or Delegate is selected for appointment as a cadet, the Senator, Representative, or Delegate shall be notified at least 48 hours before the official notification or announcement of the appointment is made.

-See 2016 Amendment note below.

 | Historical and Revision Notes |  |  |
 | --- | --- | --- |